 Diferrence Between 8938 and FBAR

-- FinCEN Form 114 has a much lower and less complicated reporting threshold.
+- FinCEN Form 114 has a much lower and also less complicated reporting threshold.
 Any taxpayer must file this form if they have foreign assets or accounts with a total value above $10,000 at any time during the year.
 Thus, if you have a Form 8938 filing requirement, you probably have a FinCEN Form 114 filing requirement as well.

-- For FinCEN Form 114, you have a financial interest in an account if you own the account, the account owner is your representative, or you have a significant interest in the entity that owns the account.
+- For FinCEN Form 114, you have a financial interest in an account if you either own the account, the account owner is your representative, or you have a significant interest in the entity that owns the account.
 You must also report accounts for which you have signature authority.
 You must report qualifying accounts even if their activity would not affect your tax return.

 - Form 8938 is due whenever your tax return is due and must be included with the return.
 FinCEN Form 114, on the other hand, is due April 15th with an automatic extension to October 15th.